kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 == Upgrade Notice ==

+= 1.0.9.5 =
+Upgrade now to fix the plugins wp-admin display icon in all WordPress version prior to 3.8.0

 = 1.0.9.4 =
 Upgrade your plugin now for a3rev Plugin Framework compatibility with the new WordPress version 3.8.0 admin UI upgrade.
 Admin panel full mobile and tablet responsive display.